ripsawridge/site/site/contents/_cma/2011/shorts.md

 ### Ackerlspitze and Maukspitze
 <i>December 3, 2011</i>

 Uli and I went on a scramble up the Ackerlspitze.
 I'd never been to this far eastern corner of the Wilder Kaiser before.
 Expecting the worst weather after driving rain on the freeway, we were pleasantly surprised that it stayed dry.
 We walked in and out of clouds, surprised that there was no snow until approaching the crest of the range between the two summits.
-We parked at the Hüttling lot above Stanglwirt, walking by the Graspoint Niederalm and Hochalm to the Ackerlhütte.
-From there up to the Östliche Hochgrubachkar and up a nearly vertical scrambling section into the Niedersessel, a scree band between formidable cliffs.
+We parked at the HÃ¼ttling lot above Stanglwirt, walking by the Graspoint Niederalm and Hochalm to the AckerlhÃ¼tte.
+From there up to the Ã–stliche Hochgrubachkar and up a nearly vertical scrambling section into the Niedersessel, a scree band between formidable cliffs.
 The climb into the Hochsessel was impressive.
 I'd never seen any terrain so steep marked with the traditional "red/white/red" trail symbol!
 This was serious climbing.
 Occasionally, there were little metal "handles" on cute hinges built into the wall.
 Despite all the "via ferratas" I've scrambled in the alps, this was a curious new type of assist to me.
 Uli and I both resolved privately not to touch the metal in order to keep the climbing challenging, however, our resolve weakened at a particularly cold and slabby buttress near the top of the 100 meter climb.

 Then, easier terrain in chimney-gullies, and steep rocky meadows peppered with snow.
 We crossed to the north side of the crest, which was quite slippery, snowy and icy.
 The final climb to the summit of the Ackerlspitze was quite at the limit of our light hiking footwear.
 The angle steepened to just off vertical and we climbed on nodules of rock coated with ice and slick, thin slabs of snow.
 We admired the interior of cloud on the summit and decided we'd feel better once getting back down the final climb.
 We went one at a time for safety, as the margin for error was zero.
 <a href="http://www.flickr.com/photos/ripsawridge/6577277809/"><img align="center" src="http://farm8.static.flickr.com/7002/6577277809_cb0c70e23a.jpg"></a>